nicenustian/stocks-bayesian-lstm-and-transfer-learning/README.md

 [*********************100%%**********************]  1 of 1 completed<br>
 new/MSFT.csv<br>

-# information for training and validation samples
+## Training and validation samples
 Train all stocks as one combined model but training in sequentially..<br>
 new/AMZN.csv<br>
 train dataset <bound method DataFrame.info of<br>